invopop/popui/COMPONENT_REFACTOR_GUIDE.md

 - Use ONE helper function that combines all conditional logic (variants, sizes, states)
 - Add appropriate text sizing for components with text/initials
 - Reset browser defaults explicitly in styles.css @layer base when needed
+- Decouple components using slot architecture for maximum flexibility
+- Move calculations and business logic to private helper functions at bottom of file

 ---